Donitzo/godot-simple-portal-system/README.md

 `src/shaders/portal.gdshader`
 `src/scripts/portal.gd`

-For an exmaple of a fancier Portal-like portal, you can set this shader in the portal instance:
+For an example of a fancier Portal-like portal, you can set this shader in the portal instance:

 `src/shaders/spiraling_portal.gdshader`